physacco/teleport/README.md

     # install the relayer
     go get github.com/physacco/teleport/xrelay

+    # or you can install both the server and the relayer (Don't omit the trailing "...")
+    go get github.com/physacco/teleport/...

 The newly compiled executables (_xsocks5[.exe]_, _xrelay[.exe]_) will be placed in your `$GOPATH/bin` directory.